 The best opportunity to cryopreserve tumor tissue for the future preparation of anti-cancer vaccines is either after a diagnostic or therapeutic surgical removal, or through a biopsy.
 Sometimes, tumor cells or elements secreted by tumor cells called exosomes, or other elements derived from cancer cells can be isolated from ascites, pleural effusion or sometimes even from the blood.

 A piece of freshly-obtained tumor tissue, as large as possible, should be placed in well-sealed cryopreservation tubes, which often come in two sizes: 2 ml or 5 ml.
 Alternatively, standard sterile 50 ml tubes can be used.
 Tumor tissue should be covered with saline to prevent drying.
-Stored tumor tissue will be transferred on dry ice (-70°C
+Stored tumor tissue will be transferred on dry ice (-70°C) to be stored in specialized sterile cryopreservation tubes at Biotherapy International’s laboratory in Tel Aviv.
+Tumor tissue should be kept frozen at all times.
+It will be kept at Biotherapy International’s Tumor Tissue Bank in Tel Aviv at -80°C refrigerator or at -196°C liquid nitrogen refrigerators for permanent storage until used if indicated.

 When cancer is initially diagnosed, doctors and patients often aim to act as quickly as possible to remove and treat the tumor before it spreads and metastasizes.
 However, at this stage, it is often impossible to predict whether the available anti-cancer treatments will eliminate all malignant cells and result in a cure.
 Furthermore, patients who have a high-risk disease or a stage IV disease at diagnosis are unlikely to be cured.